Rostlab/nalaf/README.md

 # Alex's thesis

-## Title: Repre learning of natural language mutation mentions
+## Titles:

-> Old titles
+* Unsupervised feature learning for biomedical named entity recognition
-* NER of natural language mentions of mutations in bio-medical texts
+* Semi-supervised learning for biomedical named entity recognition
-* Word representation features for NER of natural language mentions of mutations
+* Self-taught learning for biomedical named entity recognition
-* Unsupervised features learning for NER in the bio-medical domain
+* Self-taught learning of natural language mutation mentions

 ## Abstract
 As the volume of published research in the biomedical domain increases, the need for effective information extraction systems grows with it.
 In this context, the task of named entity recognition (NER), defined as classifying chunks of text in natural language to a set of predefined categories such as genes, proteins or other entities, is essential.